UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (conclusion)=
 # Conclusion
-In conclusion, we have provided a guide on how to perform code profiling of GPU-accelerated Deep Learning models using PyTorch Profiler.
-The particularity of the profiler relies on its simplicity and ease to use without installing additional packages and with a few lines of codes to be added.
-These lines of code constitute the setting of the profiler, which can be customised according to the desired performance metrics.
-The profiler provides an overview of metrics; this includes a summary of GPU usage and Tensor cores usage (if it is enabled), this is in addition to advanced analysis based a view of GPU kernel, memory usage in time, trace and modules.
+In conclusion, we have provided a guide on how to perform code profiling of GPU-accelerated Deep Learning models using the PyTorch Profiler.
+The particularity of the profiler relies on its simplicity and ease of use without installing additional packages and with a few lines of code to be added.
+These lines of code constitute the setting of the profiler, which can be customized according to the desired performance metrics.
+The profiler provides an overview of metrics; this includes a summary of GPU usage and Tensor cores usage (if it is enabled), this is in addition to an advanced analysis-based view of GPU kernel, memory usage in time, trace and modules.
 These features are key elements for identifying bottlenecks in an application.
-Identifying these bottlenecks has the benefit optimizing the application to run efficiently and reliably on HPC systems.
+Identifying these bottlenecks has the benefit of optimizing the application to run efficiently and reliably on HPC systems.

 # Relevant links